-CHA annually recognizes hospitals, health care workers, and others for a variety of accomplishments and service in support of Californians’ health.
+CHA is dedicated to recognizing hospitals, health care workers, and others for accomplishments and service in support of Californians’ health and health care.
+CHA issues these merit-based recognitions periodically as accomplishments are reviewed.

 2019